Your application can experience downtime for a number of reasons. This article helps you discover why and what you can do to remedy the problem.

 $ heroku ps

-This will tell you the current state of your application’s dynos.
-Ensure you are running the right number of each process type (at least one) and your dynos are booting correctly.
+This command tells you the current state of your application’s dynos.
+Ensure you’re running the right number of each process type (at least one) and your dynos are booting correctly.

 $ heroku scale web=1

-If your dynos are crashed, restarting the app can help debug the issue.
+If your dynos crashed, restarting the app can help debug the issue.

 If the problem is not immediately present, it can be helpful to restart your application, tail your logs, and then try viewing your application in a web browser.